 Nfix_uM_N_m2h: Areal N-fixation measurement.
 Units are µM-N / m2 / hr.

 Nfix_gAFDM_m2: Areal ash-free dry mass (AFDM) from the N-fixation measurement.
 Units are g AFDM / m2.
+(Note: we currently don’t have AFDM values for 2017 N-fixation measurements—the AFDM data we got from St. Kates is off by at least an order of magnitude, and we don’t have the raw filter weights or filter volumes to figure out what’s wrong, so the 2017 values are currently “NA” in the datasheet)

 Comments: comments from the N-fixation measurements